Black-in-CS/prototype/README.md

 # prototype
 Prototype/testing page of our website/pages!

-Based on the renowned front-end, mobile-first Bootstrap framework, as well as various Javascript-web libraries
+Based on the renowned front-end, mobile-first Bootstrap framework, as well as various Javascript-web libraries and plugins

 > by Toba Ojo